-Beginning in the Summer of 2022, the College shall offer a minimum of 50 Adjuncts fixed-term assignments, in the Summer term consisting of a maximum of 330 hours over the span of the 12-week term for a set payment of $6,900.00, payable in equal installments over the assigned term.
-Adjuncts interested in receiving fixed-term assignments must indicate such on the written Schedule Preference Form (Appendix C).
-The College retains the discretion to determine which Adjunct Faculty will be offered the fixed-term assignment.
-Fixed term assignments will be made in writing utilizing the Fixed-Term Assignment Form (Appendix E).
-The scope of work in the fixed-term assignment is not to exceed 330 equivalent hours over the 12-week term in accordance with College Policy 6xH-3.07.
-An Adjunct will have one-week from the date that the written offer is sent to accept the fixed-term assignment in writing to his/her immediate supervisor.
-Failure to accept the assignment in the one-week period will be considered rejected by the Adjunct faculty member.
-If an Adjunct declines the fixed-term assignment offer, the College will have met the obligation to identify and offer fixed-term assignments.
-If less than 50 Adjuncts indicate their interest in receiving a fixed-term assignment, the College will have still met its obligation under this Article.
-The offer of a fixed-term assignment shall not create the presumption of an offer of a subsequent fixed-term assignment.
+The College shall offer a minimum of 25 Adjuncts guaranteed instructional hours in the Summer term, beginning in the Summer of 2023, consisting of a minimum of 294 instructional hours and up to a maximum of 330 instructional hours, over the span of the 12-week term for the rank rates found in Article 7.
+Adjuncts interested in receiving guaranteed instructional hours must indicate so on the written Schedule Preference Form (Appendix C).
+The College retains the discretion to determine which Adjuncts will be offered guaranteed instructional hours.
+Offers of Guaranteed instructional hours will be made in writing utilizing the Guaranteed Instructional Hours Form (Appendix E).
+An Adjunct will have one week from the date that the written offer is sent by the College to accept the offer of guaranteed instructional hours in writing to his/her immediate supervisor.
+Failure to accept the offer of guaranteed instructional hours within the one-week period will be considered a rejection of the offer by the Adjunct.
+In the event that an assigned class section is cancelled by the College, a subsequent class section(s) will be offered to the Adjunct that are within their expressed availability in the schedule preference form (see Appendix “C”).
+If an Adjunct rejects the subsequent offered class section(s), then the College will not be required to pay the Adjunct for the rejected class section(s).

+If an Adjunct declines the guaranteed instructional hours offer, the College will have met the obligation to identify and offer guaranteed instructional hours in this subsection.
+If less than 25 Adjuncts indicate their interest in receiving guaranteed instructional hours, the College will have still met its obligation under this Article.
+The offer of guaranteed instructional hours shall not create the presumption of an offer of subsequent guaranteed instructional hours.

 6.13 – Outside Employment